Timothée Chalamet: 2021–present: Established actor

 In 2025, in addition to hosting Saturday Night Live for the third time, Chalamet also performed three Dylan songs on the show as its musical guest, becoming the first non-pro singer to fill the role in 30 years.
-That same year he produced and played a character inspired by Marty Reisman in the sports film Marty Supreme, directed by Josh Safdie.
-Safdie first aproached him about the film in 2018, and stated that he had written it specifically for him.
-That same year Chalamet began taking ping-pong lessons, practicing while filming other projects.
-He will next reprise his role as Paul Atreides in the last installment of the Dune film trilogy, titled Dune: Part Three.
-Chalamet is also set to reunite with Mangold for High-Side, a motocross heist film.
+That same year, he played a character inspired by Marty Reisman in the sports film Marty Supreme, directed by Josh Safdie, which he also produced.
+Safdie first approached him about the film in 2018, and stated that he had written it specifically for him.
+That same year, Chalamet began taking ping-pong lessons, practicing while filming other projects.
+The film was praised by critics.
+The Independents Clarisse Loughrey wrote that Chalamet is "truly one of our greatest talents" and compared his energy in the film to that of Al Pacino, while David Ehrlich of IndieWire said he "makes one of the most colossal movie performances of the 21st century seem as natural as a lay-up".
+For his work on the film as an actor and producer, he received two Academy Award nominations for Best Actor and Best Picture respectively, becoming both the youngest male actor to be nominated in the lead category thrice since Marlon Brando in 1954 and the youngest person ever to be nominated twice for acting and producing in the same year.
+Chalamet further earned his ninth Actor Award and sixth BAFTA Award nominations, while also becoming the youngest ever winner of the Critics' Choice Movie Award for Best Actor and the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy.